bmaupin/civ5-cheevos-with-mods/README.md

 This is a patch to Sid Meier's Civilization V or Sid Meier's Civilization: Beyond Earth that enables achievements while playing with mods.

+## Instructions

+1. Install the patch following the instructions below

+1. Start the game in Steam

+   ⓘ If playing Civ 5 in Proton or Windows, choose DirectX 11

+1. Open the _Mods_ menu and play the game with mods as desired

 ## Install patch (Civ 5)

 #### Linux (native)